LincolnSteinLab/gdc-viewer/README.md

 ## Genes
 A simple view of all of the genes seen across all cases.

+You can view case specific genes by setting the `case` field.

 You can apply filters to the track too, in the same format as GDC.
 The below example only shows Genes whose biotype is not 'protein_coding'.

 ```